mattfranciswork0/mattfranciswork0/README.md

 #
 ## 👋Hello
-I'm proudly representing the land of maple syrup, poutine, and polite apologies-Canada 🍁 Since the age of 16, I've been passionately creating software.
+I'm a software engineer proudly representing the land of maple syrup, poutine, and polite apologies-Canada 🍁 Since the age of 16, I've been passionately creating software.
 Besides that, I'm a sports enthusiast, enjoy diving into video games, and indulging in the wonderful world of movies & TV shows.

 ## :hammer: [Starty (Click Me)][starty]